MicrosoftDocs/microsoft-community-training/microsoft-community-training/frequently-asked-questions/faqs-course.md

 ### What happens to existing learners’ certificates when I update content for a course?

-When a new lesson is added to a course, the completion percentage of the learners for that course will decrease and their completion status for the course will be changed to ‘not completed’.
-If the certificate is enabled, then it would have already been generated for the learners who had completed the course before, and they will still be able to see their certificates even after the addition of the new lesson.
+When a new lesson is added to a course, the completion percentage of learners for that course will decrease and their completion status for the course will be changed to ‘not completed’.
+If the certificate is enabled, then it would have already been generated for learners who had completed the course before, and they will still be able to see their certificates even after the addition of the new lesson.

-When a lesson is removed from the course, the completion percentage of the learners for that course will increase and the status of the course will be changed to completed accordingly.
+When a lesson is removed from the course, the completion percentage of learners for that course will increase and the status of the course will be changed to completed accordingly.
 If the certificate is enabled, all learners will receive the certificate - if they have completed all the lessons.

 ### How does updating or changing content affect course completion for existing learners?